cgonyeo/gatekeeper/README.md

 - If all nodes go offline, and none remain available to send the set to new nodes, the first node back online will pull the entire set from LDAP.
-- One possible behavior could be detecting when the LDAP server is unavailable, and exposing controls on the site to add or remove RFID tags for specific users.
+- One possible behavior could be detecting when the LDAP server is unavailable, and exposing controls to specific members on the site to add or remove RFID tags.
 This means that when LDAP goes offline, we will still have the ability to revoke someone's access to a room, instead of having to endure either a service outage or a security hole.
 All changes made during this period would probably only be temporary until the LDAP server became available again, so I can avoid dealing with writing to LDAP.
+- Doors will still be able to be restricted to a subset of members.
+Perhaps based on LDAP groups?